 'MIXER' menu.
 Each band can be adjusted over a small range to provide small EQ changes.
-These controls are limited in range to prevent excessive drive into the final peak limiting stages and excess distortion being introduced.
+These controls are limited in range to prevent excessive drive into the peak clipping stages and excess distortion being introduced.
 A solo mode is provided to aid in the setting up of parameters.

-The 'MB LOOKAHEAD' menu contains the controls that affect the look-ahead limiter.
+The 'LOOKAHEAD' menu contains the controls that affect the look-ahead limiter which serves as the peak limiting method for the DR mode of operation.

-'DRIVE' Controls the drive into the multi-band look-ahead limiter.
+'DRIVE' Controls the drive into the look-ahead limiter.